Do you relate to any of the following?

 Most people have some degree of adrenal insufficiency due to excessive stress, poor nutrition, lack of sleep, toxin accumulation, too much exercise, trauma, and other factors.

-The medical profession only recognizes adrenal burnout in the most extreme case—Addison’s disease—which is a total adrenal failure and requires cortisol therapy.
+The medical profession only recognizes adrenal burnout in the most extreme case—Addison’s disease.
+Addison’s disease is a nearly total adrenal failure and requires cortisol therapy.
 President John F. Kennedy suffered from this condition.
-The truth, however, is that there is a wide range of adrenal dysfunction.
+However, the truth is that there is a wide range of adrenal dysfunction.

 Burnout Patterns on a Hair Mineral Analysis